dasch-swiss/ark-resolver-data/README.md

 1. Add the new project to the `data/shortcodes.csv` file and assigning it a free project shortcode.

-2. Add the new shortcode to the `data/dasch_ark_registry.ini` file, following existing entries.
+2. Add the new shortcode to the `data/dasch_ark_registry.ini` file.
+   See existing entries for guidance or see https://github.com/dhlab-basel/ark-resolver.

 3. Add a new test to the `tests/` directory with the name `test_shortcode.tavern.yaml`.
    See existing tests for guidance.